ploi/ploi-translations/README.md

-# Ploi Translations 🚀
+# Ploi translations 🚀

 The future is now - so stop the hassle, you’re running behind.
 Quick and easy site deployment with Ploi.
 Awesome features for awesome developers.
-Check it out at www.ploi.io
+Check it out at https://ploi.io

 ## Translations